-Here’s the good news: the fact that you’re here researching this topic indicates you are a thoughtful and caring friend, which can go a long way.
-You may not have the perfect words, but being genuine goes a lot further than most people realize.
+Here’s the good news: the fact that you’re researching this topic indicates you are a thoughtful and caring friend, which is an essential first step.
+You may not have the perfect words, but you have good intentions, and this counts for a lot more than people realize.

 Pick a simple card: We know it can be tempting to go with an elaborate card with a long, printed message — Hallmark wrote all the words so you don’t have to, right!?!
 But a simple card with a longer, personal note will be a lot more meaningful.
 This will allow you to personalize your message and shows that you took the time to think of your friend.